**Come work with a COOL Company! Hiring Immediately for HVAC Installer. Apply Today!** Read More

 Multiple Installation Options: So long as you have proper venting and alarm systems available to detect any leaks, a natural gas furnace can be installed in your attic just as easily as an electric model.

-Can Lower Efficiency: We do recommend that if you purchase a furnace for attic installation, that you get one with the highest level of efficiency.
+Can Lower Efficiency: We do recommend that if you choose a long-lasting furnace for attic installation, that you get one with the highest level of efficiency.
 Warmer temperatures rise to displace colder air, so you may need to turn your thermostat up even higher to enjoy the heat at the lowest points of your home—this means you aren’t using your furnace as efficiently as possible.

 Ductwork Can Suffer: During the summer, rooftops get hot.
 Attic fans help, but the fact is that your ductwork is exposed to high heat, and therefore can start succumbing to it by accumulating small tears and pinhole leaks.
 This is a risk for any type of attic insulation of course, but when your furnace is in the attic, it means that ductwork is already getting hot for part of the year.